Eduardo-95-DS/Insiders-clustering/README.md

 # **2. Business assumptions**
 - Products with prices below 0.04 were deemed unimportant to the revenue analysis , thus removed.

 - Only quantities  of products above 0 were considered useful.

 - Stock codes with words and letters were considered potentially troublesome for the clustering analysis, thus removed.

 - The feature 'description' was removed because the names of the products aren't important.

 - In the 'country' feature, 'european community' and 'unspecified' were considered potentially troublesome for the clustering analysis, thus removed.

 - Customers '12346', '16446' ,'21497, '21498' and '21499' were deemed as 'bad users' and thus removed since some of the features associated with them probably contained insertion errors and/or informations that didn't make since due to the yearly nature of the dataset.

-This filtering only removed 0.01% of the total dataset, which contained 541909 rows of a yearly sample, ranging from 29-11-2016 to 07-12-2017.
+The filtering only removed 0.01% of the total dataset, which contained 541909 rows of a yearly sample, ranging from 29-11-2016 to 07-12-2017.

 # **3. Solution strategy**